drvinceknight/Nashpy/docs/discussion/asymmetric-replicator-dynamics.rst

 The asymmetric replicator dynamics algorithm is implemented in :code:`Nashpy` based on the work presented in  [Elvio2011]_.
-This is considered as the asymmetric version of the symmetric :ref:`replicator-dynamics`.
+This is considered as the asymmetric version of the symmetric :ref:`replicator-dynamics-discussion`.

 There exists a population with two types of individuals where each type has their own strategy set.
 Strategies are assigned amongst the population.